News icon On the World Stage Again, 25 Years Later: Senator George Mitchell Visits Northern Ireland

 Estimated reading time: 1 minute, 22 seconds

 Senator George MitchellAs reported by local, national, and international media outlets (see links below), Senator George Mitchell, chair of the negotiations that led to Northern Ireland’s historic 1998 accord and an end to decades of sectarian bloodshed, was overseas in early April to mark the 25th anniversary of the Good Friday Agreement.
 At 89, he was once again on the world stage, urging leaders to uphold the peace that began, as he said, “when history opened itself to hope.”
-(To see his full remarks, watch the video linked above.)

 In recognition for his leadership role in the Northern Ireland peace process, Senator Mitchell was awarded the Presidential Medal of Freedom and the Liberty Medal, in 1998 — the same year he was nominated for the Nobel Peace Prize.
 A year later, he was invested as an Honorary Knight Grand Cross of the Order of the British Empire (GBE).